opensafely/documentation/docs/ehrql-new-tutorial.md

 **Commands in this tutorial will assume you are running Docker.**

+!!! note
+    Before proceeding, make sure that you can run Data Builder's "help" command:

+    ```
+    docker run --rm ghcr.io/opensafely-core/databuilder:v0 --help
+    ```

+    If that command succeeds,
+    you should see some help text
+    and Data Builder should be correctly installed.

 ##### Text editor

 You can edit examples in any text editor.